rahul051296/the-hub/README.md

-# the-hub
+# The Hub

-A PHP based social forum.
+A Web Application built using PHP and JavaScript which serves as a Social Forum to connect people.